This master class in writing children's and young adult novels will teach you everything you need to know to write and publish a great book.

 I think the beginner would get something out of it (while maybe feeling overwhelmed over how many parts have to be juggled in a manuscript), but there was enough for a seasoned writer, especially with getting to the heart of the story and character.
 Definitely worth reading.

+I always know when I read a book that has been edited by Cheryl Klein, it is going to be truly worth my while.
+As a critical reader, I appreciate a good editor, and Klein really knows her stuff as far as that is concerned.
+I think most people will agree that nothing ruins a potentially good book more than poor editing.
 Now, she has turned her sights towards writing.
 Now, I personally have no aspirations to become a writer, but I still want to read this as a reader.
 I was curious to hear from an expert just what she has to say about writing a children's book.
 And I was substantially rewarded.
 Analyzing why some books/characters are successful, there is much to be culled from within this relatively short (184 pages) book, which also includes writing exercises for aspiring writers.
+This is the one book I will be giving to my Kiddo, one of those aspiring writers.

 Of the many books on craft I've read in the past 5 years, this is one of my favorites (mostly because, having read so much ABOUT craft, I still found new kernels of truth and information to be had here).
 Particularly loved Klein's recommendations on the editing process (a stage I'm in now with a current work in progress).